westonkl/InterviewPrep/README.md

 **Persistence** is said to be ["orthogonal"](https://en.wikipedia.org/wiki/Orthogonality#Computer_science) or "transparent" when it is implemented as an intrinsic property of the execution environment of a program.
 An orthogonal persistence environment does not require any specific actions by programs running in it to retrieve or save their state.

-**Non-orthogona**l persistence requires data to be written and read to and from storage using specific instructions in a program, resulting in the use of persist as a transitive verb: On completion, the program persists the data.
+**Non-orthogonal** persistence requires data to be written and read to and from storage using specific instructions in a program, resulting in the use of persist as a transitive verb: On completion, the program persists the data.
 The advantage of orthogonal persistence environments is simpler and less error-prone programs

+**SOAP** (formerly an acronym for Simple Object Access Protocol) is a messaging protocol specification for exchanging structured information in the implementation of web services in computer networks.
+It uses XML Information Set for its message format, and relies on application layer protocols, most often Hypertext Transfer Protocol (HTTP)

 **GraphQL:**
 - A query/manipulation language for your API and a runtime for fulfilling queries with existing data